jmbhughes/TweeSumLib/readme.md

 For a general overview of the kinds of summarization this system can perform please check the [final report](docs/report/report.pdf).

 Each algorithm, even if it is written originally in some other language, has a python binding.
 The running script can be found in [src][src/] with the appropriate ALGORITHM.py file.

-## Running the tests

-Explain how to run the automated tests for this system
+(The exception to this at the moment is mead.
+Mead must still be called from the bin directory in the mead library directory.
+This is because it has many more customizable features that would take more time to convey through a binding.)

-## Deployment
+## Example Summaries

-Add additional notes about how to deploy this on a live system
+Results can be found in the results directory.
+They are subdivided into the respective corpora.
+Filtered summarizations only draw from tweets labeled "with-reason" indicating they have a reason for their hashtag premise.

 ## Authors